eddroid/github-skype/README.md

 1. Deploy the Sinatra app using `config.ru`.
 That's beyond the scope of these docs.

-1. Setup the Github webhook to your github-skype server.
+1. Setup a Github webhook integration for your repo pointing to your github-skype server.
 Also beyond scope.